 If you want to turn traditional currency into BATs you can fund your wallet using Uphold.com.
 Uphold is a digital money platform with over 1 million users, covering over 50 currencies and four commodities.
-I am skeptical of “digital money platforms” in general, as buying the coins/tokens is easy, however converting them back into real cash has been – in my experience – a challenge.
+You can also buy and sell directly from the Brave Wallet via the Ramp fiat/crypto service.

 But Chrome is a memory hog!

 Brave combines better privacy and safety with a browsing experience that's faster Chrome — despite being Chromium-based.

 Another advantage of Brave’s Chromium roots is that you get access to the Chrome Web Store.
 When you click on “extensions” you get taken directly to Google’s web store, not even a copy or cheap replica, but Google’s actual store.
 That means that migrating to Brave browser is very simple for Chrome or Edge users.
 You can also import your bookmarks from Edge, Chrome, Firefox or a HTML file.
 I didn’t spot a way to import saved passwords (which I guess is a good thing), but if you are using a password manager like LastPass or Dashlane then that won’t matter.

 One feature missing in early versions of Brave was Sync.
 But those days are gone and you can now sync the data between all your devices using Brave.
 You can opt to Sync everything, or specific things like bookmarks, extensions, history, and passwords.